mosquitogames/1819rulebook/1_setup.md

 ### G. Emporium cards

 Shuffle the Emporium deck and place it face down on the appropriate space.
-Deal the first five cards face up onto the Market from right to left.
+Deal the first five cards face up onto the Emporium from right to left.

 ### H. Population cards

 Shuffle the Population deck and place it face down on the appropriate space.
-Population cards yield Population cubes, which unlock higher-scoring Villages.
+Population cards yield Population cubes, which unlock higher-scoring Districts.

 <!--
 switch back to IMMIGRANT card